-The Delhi High Court had asked the management to “sympathetically consider” reinstating the 101 pilots who had been sacked during the strike for calling in sick or not showing up to work.
+The court had said that the management must “sympathetically consider” reinstating the 101 pilots who have been sacked during the strike for calling in sick or not showing up to work.

 The national carrier’s strike has cost the government close to Rs 600 crore.